tsundoku/tsundoku.github.io/README.md

 A - “there are only two hard things in computer science: cache invalidation and naming things”
 A - good copywriting is an essential part of good code

-Q - *and how much time do you spend on coding?*
+Q - *and how much time do you spend coding?*
-A - in a good week maybe half of the week, I've never had a job that was only coding
+A - maybe half of my time at work, I've never had a job that was only coding

 Q - *and the split between back-end code and front-end code?*
 A - 90% back-end / 10% front-end